Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 You want to add the hair dye or bleach to dry hair.

-It is best to section the hair first, before applying any hair color, to create smaller sections to work with, ensuring every strand is properly coated.
+It is best to section the hair first before applying any hair color, creating smaller sections to work with and ensuring every strand is properly coated.

 If you are coloring your hair at home, it’s helpful to buy extra hair dye, especially if you have long or textured hair, to ensure you have enough to thoroughly cover your hair.